supa2/Automaton/The-Atm_comparator-machine.md

 -------- | --------
-v | the last measured value (or running average) up  | The direction in which the threshold was crossed (1 = up, 0 = down) idx_threshold | The idx of the threshold that was crossed v_threshold | The value of the threshold that was crossed
+v | the last measured value (or running average) up  | The direction in which the threshold was crossed (1 = up, 0 = down) idx_threshold | The index of the threshold that was crossed v_threshold | The value of the threshold that was crossed

 ### Atm_comparator & threshold( uint16_t * v, uint16_t size) ###